 The award winners, chosen by the school or organisation, gather with their parents at a dinner we host each May, to be introduced by a senior member of the school or organisation.

-Budding young photographers have the opportunity to enter their work in a new competition now that Rotary in Harpenden have initiated a Harpenden heat in Rotary’s country-wide Young Photographer Competition.
+Budding young photographers have the opportunity to enter their work in the Harpenden heat of Rotary’s country-wide Young Photographer Competition.

 The competition is split into three age-defined sections: junior, intermediate and senior.
 The judges, drawn from Harpenden Photographic Society, have no knowledge of the identities of the competitors.
 For further details see here